cbmr-data/cbmr-data.github.io/esrum/_sources/tips/snakemake.rst.txt

    snakemake will wait for missing output files to appear.
-This is required when using ``--slurm`` since a job will be running on a different node than snakemake itself and since it may take some amount of times for files to propagate over the network filesystem.
+This is required when using ``--slurm`` since a job will be running on a different node than snakemake itself and since it may take some amount of times for files to propagate over the network file system.

 -  ``--rerun-incomplete``: This option ensures that snakemake reruns jobs that were not run to completion.